Social Media is Turning us into Suffering Cyborgs: On the Problem of Scale in a Time of Strangers

 [Click the pull-down bars per entry to read more about each project]

-Pardon, Pause, Politics: Rereading Levinas through Existence and Existents (book in progress)
+Pardon, Pause, Politics: Rereading Levinas from Existence to the Existent (book in progress)

 In this book, I explore a unique phenomenology of “pardon and pause” in Levinas’ 1947 Existence and Existents with implications for contemporary philosophical–including political–issues.
 In effect, I take up pardon and pause in way of developing a ‘pre-Totality-and-Infinity‘ (and hence, pre-“infinity”/”transcendence’) lexicon through which to approach anew (and with new insights) the anti-existentialist contours of Levinas’ work from even his earliest writings.